-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives in electronic form using the Information Technology Tools due to lockdown on account of COVID- 19, during the conduct of secretarial audit, We hereby report that in our opinion, the company has, during the audit year covering the year ended on 31st March, 2020 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives in electronic form using the Information Technology Tools due to lockdown on account of COVID- 19, during the conduct of secretarial audit, We hereby report that in our opinion, the company has, during the audit year covering the year ended on 31st March, 2021 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2020 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2021 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made there under; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - (iii) The Depositories Act, 1996 and the Regulations and Bye- laws framed there under; - Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009 (upto 10th November, 2018) and Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 (with effect from 11th November, 2018); - (d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (Not Applicable to the Company during the Audit Period) - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (Not Applicable to the Company during the Audit Period) and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 (upto 10th September, 2018) and The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 (with effect from 11th September, 2018) (Not Applicable to the Company during the Audit Period) - (vi) The Press and Registration of Books Act, 1867 and rules made there under; - (vii) Working Journalists and Other Newspaper Employees (Condition of Service) and Miscellaneous Provisions Act, 1955; - (viii) Income Tax Act, 1961 and rules made there under; - (ix) The Gujarat Value Added Tax Act, 2003 and rules made there under; - (x) Payment of Gratuity Act, 1972 and rules made there under; - (xi) Employee State Insurance Act, 1948 and rules made there under; - (xii) Minimum Wages Act, 1948 and rules made there under;
+- (i) The Companies Act, 2013 (the Act) and the rules made there under; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed there under; - Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 - (c) Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (Not Applicable to the Company during the Audit Period) - (d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; (Not Applicable to the Company during the Audit Period) - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (Not Applicable to the Company during the Audit Period) - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (Not Applicable to the Company during the Audit Period) and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 (Not Applicable to the Company during the Audit Period) - (vi) The Press and Registration of Books Act, 1867 and rules made there under; - (vii) Working Journalists and Other Newspaper Employees (Condition of Service) and Miscellaneous Provisions Act, 1955; - (viii) Income Tax Act, 1961 and rules made there under; - (ix) The Central Goods and Services Tax Act, 2017 & Gujarat Goods and Services Tax Act, 2017 and rules made there under; - (x) Payment of Gratuity Act, 1972 and rules made there under; - (xi) Employee State Insurance Act, 1948 and rules made there under; - (xii) Minimum Wages Act, 1948 and rules made there under;

-- (xiii) Payment of Bonus Act, 1956 and rules made there under; and - (xiv) The Employees' Provident Fund and Miscellaneous Provisions Act, 1952, and rules made there under. - We have relied on the representation made by the Company, its Officers and on the reports given by designated professionals for systems and processes formed by the Company to monitor and ensure compliances under other applicable Acts, Laws and Regulations to the Company.
+- (xiii) Payment of Bonus Act, 1956 and rules made there under; and - (xiv) The Employees' Provident Fund and Miscellaneous Provisions Act, 1952, and rules made there under. - (xv) We have relied on the representation made by the Company, its Officers and on the reports given by designated professionals for systems and processes formed by the Company to monitor and ensure compliances under other applicable Acts, Laws and Regulations to the Company.